-Manner of holding shares i.e. Demat (NSDL or CDSL) or Physical Your User ID is: a) For Members who hold shares in demat account with NSDL 8 Character DP ID followed by 8 Digit Client ID For example if your DP ID is IN300 and Client ID is 12 then your user ID is IN30012. b) For Members who hold shares in demat account with CDSL 16 Digit Beneficiary ID For example if your Beneficiary ID is 12 then your user ID is 12 c) For Members holding shares in Physical Form EVEN Number followed by Folio Number registered with the company For example if folio number is 001 and EVEN is 133730 then user ID is 133730001
+nner of holding shares i.e. Demat (NSDL or SL) or Physical Your User ID is: a) For For Members who hold shares in demat 8 Character DP ID followed by 8 Digit Client ID account with NSDL For example if your DP ID is IN300 and Client ID is 12 then your user ID is IN30012. b) For Members who hold shares in d account with CDSL For Members who hold shares in demat 16 Digit Beneficiary ID account with CDSL For example if your Beneficiary ID is 12 c) For Members holding shares in Physical Form EVEN Number followed by Folio Number registered with the company For example if folio number is 001 and EVEN is 133730 then user ID is 133730001